jsenv/core/doc/notes.md

 ### todo

-retest compatibilityDescriptionToGroupArrayForPlatform
-retest compileBrowserPlatform
-retest compileBrowserSystemImporter
+retest all folders after compileToService retest importing a json file, it should work and seems to fail for now

 ### How to use dependency written in commonjs